How to Never Be Late to Meetings Again

 No. OnTimer reads your existing calendar — it doesn't replace it.
 You keep scheduling events the same way you always have.
 OnTimer just makes sure an alarm fires before each one.

 Yes.
-OnTimer is free to download with no subscription required.
-The core alarm functionality — calendar sync, automatic alarms, and smart alerts — is fully available at no cost.
+OnTimer is free to download.
+The core alarm functionality — calendar sync, automatic alarms, and persistent alerts — is fully available at no cost.
+Time To Leave alerts (departure-time alerts based on travel time) are a paid feature.

 Can I customize the alarm timing?

 Yes.
 You choose how much lead time you want before events — 15 minutes, 30 minutes, an hour, or more.
-You can also set different lead times for different types of events, and mute alarms for individual events you don't need them for.
+You can also mute alarms for individual events you don't need them for.

 Stop being late.
 Start today.